 To be sure, to answer that question is not necessarily easy, because it implies that we know something about God and Jesus Christ, and are able to state what kind of words and actions are in accordance with our knowledge.
 To be able to assess whether someone is being led by the Holy Spirit or by another spirit we need to know what it is that God asks of people, and what was important to Jesus, and to do that we have to be familiar with God and Jesus as presented to us in scripture.
 In the Reformed churches, of which we are one, scripture forms the principle foundation and source of our knowledge of God and Jesus Christ.
 It should go without saying that for scripture to be a foundation for us as individuals we need to actually build our faith upon it, opening it, reading it, and studying it.
 Surprisingly enough, when we do actually do that - open, read, and study scripture - we often discover a God who is loving and forgiving, calling us to be reconciled and even offering his Son Jesus Christ to effect that reconciliation.
-This is in contrast to the God who is presented as mean, vindictive and judgmental by those who would use fear to control their followers.
+We find a picture of God that differs considerably from the distorted view of a God who is mean, vindictive and judgmental, a view fostered by those who would use fear to control their followers.
 In actually reading scripture we find a Jesus eagerly willing to associate with those whom society and religion would quickly reject, instead of the excluding and isolationist Jesus offered by those who would love to be affirmed as holier than thou.
-Strange, isn't it, how when you actually read the bible you discover a God, a Jesus, and thus a Holy Spirit who would lead you into peace, and acceptance, and reconciliation and healing ... quite the opposite of many who claim to be led by the spirit.
+When we hear this passage we hear of a Spirit who will be a helpful, not harmful, guide.
+Strange, isn't it, how when you actually read the bible you discover a three-fold view of God, one with Jesus and the Holy Spirit who together lead us into peace, and acceptance, and reconciliation and healing.
+That is quite a breath of life, quite the opposite of the stifling, repressive divinity offered by many who claim to be led by the spirit.